Ultimate 2 Weeks Japan Itinerary:

 Toshogu Shrine

-The ornately decorated Toshogu Shrine is a World Heritage Site and one of the must-see attractions in Nikko.
+The ornately decorated Toshogu Shrine is a World Heritage Site and one of the most popular attractions in Nikko.
 There are many different buildings in the shrine, each with beautifully carved and decorated eaves.
+If you are a fan of Japanese art and architecture, then this is a must see.
+If not, then circle back at the end of the day if you have extra time.
+We just explored the main part of the shrine and did not go into the museum.

 Shinkyo Bridge